-Local five-day weather forecasts are available for 5000 locations around the UK, covering population centres, sporting venues and tourist attractions.
+Local five-day weather forecasts are available for around 7000 locations around the UK, covering population centres, sporting venues and tourist attractions.

 Use the Met Office weather page to find your local five-day weather forecast.